alo3599homebrew/Ndless/README.md

 Pull requests and and issues are welcome!

-For more in-depth info, visit the wiki:
+For more in-depth info, visit the official wiki:

 ->    https://hackspire.org

 This fork is only for finding 5.4+ exploits.
 The main branch may be more up to date!

 Quick guide
 ===========